 - Senior management and personnel working with or within Indigenous organizations

-Please note: this program prioritizes Indigenous learners, and those working within/for Indigenous communities and organizations.
-In the event of high demand for this program, priority may be given to these learners.
+This program prioritizes Indigenous learners, and those working for Indigenous communities and organizations.
+Programs are filled on a first come, first served basis.
 Please register early to secure a confirmation of your spot.

 To maximize learning for this program, students are required to dedicate approximately 24 hours during the week to this program.

 - Complete pre-program assignments (approx. 4 hours)